redoio/resentencing_data_initiative/README.md

 - Provide attorneys easy-to-understand profiles of eligible individuals
 - Re-run when new data on the prison population is available from the district attorney's office

+## Example

+An example of the solution pipeline implemented for the Los Angeles County District Attorney's Office:

 <img src= "https://github.com/redoio/resentencing_data_initiative/assets/124313756/69bf0453-2a2d-4969-8bc4-f77aa5c5dcf3" width = "90%" height = "90%">

 # Data

-The raw data for the model comes from the Three Strikes Project and the participating District Attorney offices.
-We utilize the following information on the prison population from these datasets:
+The raw data for the model comes from the Three Strikes Project and the participating District Attorney's (DA) offices.
+We primarily utilize the following information on the prison population from these datasets.
+However, the exact datasets are determined based on the eligibility criteria established by the DAs and public defenders.

 ## (a).
 Current commitments<br>
 Information on the offenses an individual is currently serving time for.